satansdeer/satansdeer.github.com/content/legacy-posts/gradient-coin-tutorial-part-3/index.md

 }
 ```

-The `indexedTokens` just adds an index to every gradient – it's needed for `React`.
+The `indexedTokens` adds an index to every gradient – it's needed for `React`.
 We are going to show our tokens in a list.
 And list elements in react should have unique `key` prop:

 ```js
 indexedTokens(gradients) {